Samtech3D/FLSUN-SR-Klipper-Klipper-Screen-Neopixel-Theme/README.md

   #### 4.Klipper Screen

-- On your browser tape your rpi Ip to open fluidd interface then import:
+- On your browser type your rpi Ip to open fluidd interface then import:
     - .theme (folder)
     - printer.cfg
     - klipperScreen.conf